 Be the one who can make awesome PowerPoint presentations!
 It not only might already be a requirement for your job interview, but later on you will be able to position yourself in your team as the one others can count on when there is an upcoming major meeting or pitch.
 Your supervisor will definitely take note not only of your zest, but your amazing skills as well.
 Remember #3, #5 and #10?
 Tech savviness, creativity and collaboration go splendidly together and can help you in the competition to distinguish yourself.

-One Small Step Can Start You On A Giant Leap
+One Small Step Can Lead to a Giant Leap

 With all that’s been going on, there’s one thing you need to remember.
 You can find self-empowerment and security within skills and knowledge — the ones that you already have and those you are certainly able to gain!
 Remember #4 on our list?
 Adaptability and Flexibility might even climb higher in ranking as we continue to deal with the pandemic and preparing for a post-coronavirus world.